Cruise Ship Injury Lawyers

-Thirteen million Americans take cruises every year.
-Cruise lines are some of the most profitable businesses in the world.
+Cruise lines are some of the most profitable businesses in the world, as 13 million Americans take cruises every year.
 Yet, they are also one of the most unregulated and untaxed businesses in the world.
-But they can be held accountable in U.S. courts under the general maritime law for their negligent maintenance, which causes slip-and-falls; their medical malpractice onboard the ships; their negligent event planning for events on and off the ship; their negligence in choosing and monitoring shore excursions; and for their crew sexually assaulting the passengers.
+Fortunately, they can be held accountable in U.S. courts under the general maritime law for their negligence.

 Cruise lines have a responsibility to make their premises safe, without hazardous conditions that can cause serious injury to passengers.
 When a cruise ship accident occurs because of poor maintenance, incompetent staff, lack of security, poor sanitation, or insufficient emergency precautions, the cruise ship owners can be held legally responsible for negligence.

 At Hickey Law Firm, P.A. our experienced Miami cruise ship attorney John H. (Jack) Hickey has the experience and resources you need to fight for the compensation you deserve.
 If you or someone you love has been injured in a cruise ship accident, call us today at 855-375-3727 to schedule a free case evaluation.

 - Cruise Ship Activities Injury

 - Slip and Fall Accidents

 - Onboard Medical Malpractice

 Cruise Ship Injury Claims